-At the time David offered this prayer there were some who were trying to kill him, humiliate him, put him to shame and take delight in the problems he was facing.
+At the time David offered this prayer there were some who were trying to kill him, humiliate him, put him to shame and rejoice over the problems he was facing.
 Some of his closest friends threatened to destroy him.
 He was disappointed.
 He felt empty and forsaken.
 Those whom he had trusted betrayed him and those whom he had helped turned against him.
 This happens to us all.

 David felt empty, broken, alone and forgotten by everyone but his Lord.
-So, he did what he always did: he turned to God during a critical life-crisis begging for immediate assistance.
+So, he did what he always did: he turned to God during a critical life-crisis and begged for immediate assistance.
 He knew that God alone could and would help him, save him, sustain him and shield him from harm.
-We, too, do the same.
+We, too, often do the same.

 What a wonderful lesson for each of us.
-When we face moments of distress let us never forget God’s greatness!
+When we face moments of distress let us never forget that God will deliver us!